"Thinking Quantum": Lectures on Quantum Theory: Continuous Quantum Systems

 The normalized eigenstates are now obtained, as usual, by dividing by the norm:

 Another way to write this, from a different point of view, is as the action of the operators $a$ and $a^{\dagger}$ on the state $\left|n\right\rangle $:

-We see that $a$ reduces the energy eigenvalue by 1, while $a^{\dagger}$ increases the energy eigenvalue by 1.
-A more fancy way to describe this is by saying that $a^{\dagger}$ gets us to the state of next higher energy (it ``creates a quantum of energy'') while $a$ gets us to the state of next lower energy (it ``annihilates a quantum of energy'').
-For this reason, we call $a^{\dagger}$ the \emph{creation operator} and $a$ the \emph{annihilation operator}.
-We also call them the \emph{ladder operators} because they let us ``climb the ladder'' of energy eigenstates.
+We see that $a$ \textbf{reduces} the energy eigenvalue by 1, while $a^{\dagger}$ \textbf{increases} the energy eigenvalue by 1.
+In other words, $a^{\dagger}$ gets us to the state of next higher energy (it ``creates one quantum of energy'') while $a$ gets us to the state of next lower energy (it ``annihilates one quantum of energy'').
+This is the reason we called $a^{\dagger}$ the \emph{creation operator } and $a$ the \emph{annihilation operator} .
+We call them the \emph{ladder operators } because they let us ``climb the ladder'' of energy eigenstates.

 Going back to the definition of the Hamiltonian in terms of the number operator, we see that